MAPF-Competition/web_resource/evaluation.md

 - Fulfilment: 1000 robots, 500 by 140 map representing synthetic automated fulfilment centre.
 - Sortation: 1000 robots, 500 by 140 map representing synthetic automated sortation centre.

-The maps are available for download and analysis.
-But the problem instances (tasks and robot locations) are hidden until after the competition.
+The maps are [available for download](https://github.com/MAPF-Competition/Start-Kit/tree/main/example_problems) and analysis.
+But the problem instances (errands and robot locations) are hidden until after the competition.

 ## Planner Categories: